20 Worst Towns for Retirees in Arizona

 Benson serves as a gateway to the Kartchner Caverns State Park, offering beautiful natural scenery and outdoor activities.
 The town has a population of around 5,000 people.

-The scenic environment is a plus, but the lack of essential services for retirees places Benson on this list.
+The scenic environment is a genuine draw, but the limited local conveniences place Benson on this list.

 15. Willcox, Arizona